-Assessment Tasks Weighting CILOs/
+Assessment Tasks Weighting CILOs/ CILLOs (a) Class participation: Each special interest group will take turn to lead the discussion for one topic to generate creative, ethical and effective approaches and ideas.
+10% CILOs 1,2 & 3 (b) Two individual critiques: Analyze two selected assessment tasks from the online item bank through the lens of key language assessment concepts (e.g. validity, authenticity and washback), evaluate how the selected tasks can be applied in school contexts to assess students ethically and effectively (around 300 words in each entry).
+20% CILOs 1,2 & 3 (c) Group project Part 1.
+20%.
+As a group, design an English language test or assessment portfolio with four papers targeting the four language skills as well as grammar and vocabulary use.
+Provide marking schemes and rubrics (with level descriptors) for your test paper.
+Try your test/assessment portfolio with a small sample of target students, and conduct analysis of the results.
+Part 2.
+10%.
+In groups, present your design and findings (or initial analysis, if possible) to the class.
+Part 3.
+40%.
+Write a report about your test development procedures and summarize your experience and evaluate the quality of your test using the key concepts of assessments, authenticity, validity, reliability, washback, practicality, and ethical concerns.
+More details about this assignment will be given later during the course.
+The group project will be assessed both as a group and at an individual basis.
+Group assessment: Part 1 and 2 will be assessed as a group in terms of the overall quality, rigor and thoroughness of the project, the coherence of the whole report.
+All group members will receive the same score.
+70% CILOs 1,2 & 3 CILLO1

-CILLOs
+Individual assessment:

-(a) Class participation: Each special interest group will take turn to lead the discussion for one topic to generate creative, ethical and effective approaches and ideas.
-CILOs 1,2 & 3
+Part 3 will be assessed individually, although group members need to coordinate and put individual reports (e.g. of one test paper) in one group report, and having an overall introduction and conclusion to the project.

-4) 7 41 1 4 4 4 200/ CII O- (b) Individual reflections: Two individual reflections on your own understanding of the language assessment theories, concepts, practices and how they can be applied in school contexts to assess students (around 300 words in each entry).
-20% CILOs 1,2 & 3 (c) Group project: As a group, design (or adapt from existing language tests) an English language test or assessment portfolio with four papers targeting the four language skills as well as grammar and vocabulary use.
-Provide marking scheme and rubrics (with level descriptors) for your test paper.
-Try your test/assessment portfolio with a small sample of target students and conduct analysis of the results.
-Then write a report to introduce test purpose, components, and test development procedures, summarise your test design experience and evaluate the quality of your test using the key concepts of assessments (authenticity, validity, reliability, washback, practicality, and ethical concerns), test results analysis, and a plan to utilize test results to inform teaching and learning.
-The group project will be assessed in terms of: 1.
-The overall quality of the test designed, and the rigor and thoroughness of the whole project (the same grade for all group members) (20%); 2.
-Oral presentation of the group project (10%): In groups, present your design (or initial analysis of the test results, if possible) to the class.
-3. The writing quality in different sections (40%).
-Part 1 and 2 will be assessed as a group; all members will receive the same grade.
-Part 3 will be assessed individually.
-Note: The length of the project will be in accordance with the number of group members (4-5 members): 4,800-6,000 words for a group of 4 persons; 6,000-7,500 for a group of 5 persons (i.e., 1,200 to 1,500 words 4/5 person).
-70% CILOS 1,2 & 3 CILLO1
+Note: The length of this part will be in accordance to the number of group members (4-5): 4800-6000 words for a group of 4 persons; 6000-7500 for a group of 5 persons.